akshpatel24/Product-Management-System/README.md

 But when I press Save/Add, I don’t want the popup.

 So I added handleSaveSuccess to reset the saved baseline, meaning my changes are saved and the popup won’t show.

+August 23:
+Added the Home page.
+However, I am currently resolving a persistent issue where the Landing/Home page does not display to the user before it redirects.